 British Home provides specialist nursing care, rehabilitation and social support to adults with a neuro-disability.
 This will typically include people living with severe impairment often as a result of brain injury, stroke or through a degenerative illness.
 We work with each of our residents to tailor a holistic and bespoke package of care and support, enabling them to live as full and independent lives as possible.
-British Home also provides end of life care for disabled people, ensuring that dignity, comfort and choice remain at the heart of all that we dο
+British Home also provides end of life care for disabled people, ensuring that dignity, comfort and choice remain at the heart of all that we do.

 British Home is registered to look after a maximum of 127 residents; however, in 2013 the Board agreed to decommission 49 beds to achieve a more optimum operational capacity of 78 beds, and to ensure that all available accommodation continues to meet our aspirational standards.
-A further three respite beds were re-commissioned due to an increased demand for this provision in the last year.
-Average occupancy over the year on this basis was 99% or 80 residents (2019 - 97% or 76 residents).
+In 2019, a further three respite beds were re-commissioned due to an increased demand for this provision in the last year.
+Average occupancy over the year on this basis was 86% or 69 residents (2020 - 99% or 80 residents).

-In June of this year the Board agreed a 5-year strategy, with a central aim to build upon its experience and become a specialist provider of neuro-disability rehabilitation.
-Over the next five years we will continue to invest our charitable income in developing a centre of excellence of specialist rehabilitation, in line with The British Society of Rehabilitation Medicine (BSRM) Standards.
+In 2019, the Board agreed its 5-year strategy, with a central aim to build upon its experience and become a specialist provider of neuro-disability rehabilitation.
+Over the next three years of its current strategy, the Board will continue to invest charitable income to develop British Home into a centre of excellence for specialist rehabilitation, in line with The British Society of Rehabilitation Medicine (BSRM) standards.
 In doing so, we will enable more people to manage their disability and illness more effectively, with an emphasis on increased independence, pain relief and greater enjoyment of life (including those approaching end of life).
-In line with this new strategy, British Home will continue to raise charitable income to refurbish our current building into a more modern aesthetic and introduce new facilities to enable rehabilitation.
-We will develop a therapeutic environment, making use of the existing features of the whole site not just the building, using technology to facilitate this.
-We provide a wider range of accommodation for our residents, including specially adapted, self-contained accommodation to promote independent living,